 • HSA is not a parking brake.
-If you stop the vehicle on a hill without putting the transmission in PARK or using the parking brake, it will roll down the incline and could cause a collision with another vehicle or object.
+If you stop the vehicle on a hill without putting the transmission in PARK or using the parking brake, it will roll down the incline and could collide with another vehicle, object or person, and cause serious or fatal injury.
 Always remember to use the parking brake while parking on a hill and that the driver is responsible for braking the vehicle.